monsonite/SIMPL/README.md

 A serial interpreted minimal programming language toolkit - adapted for various microcontrollers including Arduino, ARM and MSP430.

+SIMPL is intended to be a minimal, human readable scripting language based on the printable ascii character set.

+It has it's roots in the first electronic computers of the late 1940s where the instruction set was based on alphabetic uppercase characters read from a teletype paper tape.
+Each character was chosen to have a strong mnemonic value so that it was easily remembered, and made code listings easier to read and write - with fewer mistakes.

+See the Cambridge EDSAC from 1948 for examples of an alpha character instruction set:  https://www.cl.cam.ac.uk/~mr10/Edsac/edsacposter.pdf

+SIMPL was inspired by Ward Cunningham's Txtzyme nano-interpreter  https://github.com/WardCunningham/Txtzyme

+It builds upon Ward's philosopy of keeping things simple, but adds significantly more functionality and the means to make a user extensible language.

+SIMPL was also influenced by Charles H. Moore's Forth.
+It uses the same reverse polish notation RPN placing the operands on the stack before executing the operator function.

+Additionally, new User functions can be built up by concatenating exisisting functions - this makes SIMPL extensible.

+Unlike Forth, there is no dictionary and this avoids the overheads of additional parsing and dictionary searches.
+SIMPL can be written in about 2kbytes or less, whereas Forth may require 6k bytes.
+This makes it quicker and easier to port to the assembly language of an unfamiliar microcontroller.

+The use of single ascii character commands means that a function can be executed with nothing more than a table look-up to obtain an execution address.

+Functionality.

 SIMPL sets up a minimal serial shell which allows you to control a microcontroller from a few ascii characters typed from a serial terminal.

 Numbers 0-9  are processed as a 16-bit integer and used as numerical input (literals) or as control parameters